dandavison/xenops/README.md

     (add-to-list 'package-archives '("melpa" . "https://melpa.org/packages/") t)
     (package-initialize)
     (package-refresh-contents)
-    ```

-    Next use the Emacs package manager to install the following packages:
-    - `aio`
-    - `auctex`
-    - `avy`
-    - `dash-functional`
-    - `f`

-    The simplest way to do that is to use `M-x package-install` repeatedly, installing them one-at-a-time.

-    Alternatively you could put the following code in your Emacs init file and restart Emacs:

-    ```emacs-lisp
     (dolist (package '(aio auctex avy dash-functional f)) (unless (package-installed-p package)
         (package-install package)))
-    ```

-1. **Clone the Xenops git repository to a location on your computer.**

-1.  **Load Xenops in your Emacs init file.**

-    ```emacs-lisp
-    (add-to-list 'load-path "/path/to/xenops-repo/lisp")
+    (add-to-list 'load-path "/PATH/TO/XENOPS-REPO/lisp")
     (require 'xenops)
     (add-hook 'latex-mode-hook #'xenops-mode)
     (add-hook 'LaTeX-mode-hook #'xenops-mode)
     ```

-1. **Start Emacs**
+    (Xenops will be submitted to [MELPA](https://melpa.org/) soon, which will simplify installation.)

+1.  **Restart Emacs and run `M-x xenops-doctor`**

-    Note that Xenops can only display images if you run Emacs as a GUI application, not as a terminal application.
+    You must run Emacs as a GUI application, not as a terminal application.
+This is because Xenops displays images in Emacs buffers.

-1. **`M-x xenops-doctor`**

-    This will check all the requirements listed above and some others.
+    `M-x xenops-doctor` will check all the requirements listed above and some others.
 You should see this:
     <img width=250px src="https://user-images.githubusercontent.com/52205/76026875-3b1d5d00-5ef5-11ea-9eeb-9df0fcadf6ab.png" alt="image" /><br>
     If so, move on to the next section, `"How to use Xenops"`.
 If not, the `xenops-doctor` output will explain what is wrong.